Structure and function of cell

 In addition to the cell membrane, an outer thick layer is found in cells of plants known as the cell walls.
-Cell wall helps in protection of plants.
+The cell wall helps in the protection of plants.

 The cells having nuclear material without a nuclear membrane are called prokaryotic cells. prokaryotes (pro: primitive; karyon: nucleus).
 Examples are bacteria and blue-green algae.